gardener/gardener-extension-provider-aws/docs/usage/flexible-network-configuration.md

 It replaces it entirely.
 When `nodesSecurityGroupID` is set, Gardener does **not** create a nodes security group.
 The user-provided SG is the only one attached to EC2 instances.
 The user is responsible for including all required rules (see [Security Group Requirements](#security-group-requirements)).

-### Why is `nodesSecurityGroupID` explicit while LB subnets use tag discovery?

-Security groups have no standard tag convention for discovery (unlike LB subnets which use `kubernetes.io/role/*` tags).
-The SG ID must be known at MachineClass creation time before any EC2 instances exist, and there is no AWS API to identify "the security group meant for Kubernetes nodes" without explicit configuration.
-EKS also requires explicit SG specification for node groups.

 ### Do I need to tag my route tables in BYO mode?

 Only if network overlay is disabled.
 When overlay is disabled, the `aws-custom-route-controller` manages pod CIDR routes and discovers route tables via the `kubernetes.io/cluster/<cluster-name>=shared` tag.
 If overlay is enabled (default), no route table tagging is needed.

-Regardless of overlay, every BYO worker subnet must have an explicit route table association that provides outbound connectivity.
+### Can I use bastion hosts in BYO mode?

+Not with the current bastion controller.
+It requires a Gardener-managed public subnet which does not exist in BYO mode.
+Use AWS Systems Manager Session Manager or a bastion in a user-managed public subnet instead.

+### Are VPC gateway endpoints still managed by Gardener in BYO mode?

+Yes.
+VPC gateway endpoints configured via `vpc.gatewayEndpoints` (e.g., S3, DynamoDB) are still created and deleted by Gardener even in BYO mode.
+This is the one exception to the "no networking resources" rule and is intentional -- these endpoints are essential for AWS service access without NAT/IGW.

 ## Success Criteria